iansinnott/webpack-base-project/README.md

 echo '{ "presets": ["es2015"] }' > .babelrc
 ```

-This basic configuration tells babel we want to compile ES6 / ES2015 code to ES5.
-Let's run our babel script again and see what the output looks like:
+This basic configuration tells Babel we want to compile ES6 / ES2015 code to ES5.
+Let's run our Babel script again and see what the output looks like:

 ```
 ./node_modules/.bin/babel --out-dir dist index.js add.js